Tomshiii/ahk/README.md

 ## [Getting Started:](https://github.com/Tomshiii/ahk/wiki)

 Depending on which sections of my repo you intend to use will determine how much manual setup is required from the user; For indepth instructions on how to get started with my repo, alongside any important notices head [over to the wiki page](https://github.com/Tomshiii/ahk/wiki).
 There you will also find complete definitions of all scripts/functions of my repo as well as important prerequisite information that is required of the user before my repo will function as expected.
+You will also find [Installation Instructions](https://github.com/Tomshiii/ahk/wiki/Installation)
 ***

 ## Short Explanation: